rails/sprockets/guides/extending_sprockets.md

  - environment (Instance of Sprockets::Environment)
  - directory (Instance of String)

 A `setup` method is called right after the exporter is initalized.
 Your exporter is expected implement a `skip?` method.
 If this method returns true then sprockets will skip your exporter and move to the next one.
 An instance of `Sprockets::Logger` is passed into this method that can be used to indicate to the user what is happening.
-This method is caled syncronously.
+This method is called synchronously.

 The work of writing the new asset to disk is performed in the `call` method.
 This method is potentially called in a new thread and should not mutate any global state.
 A `write` method is provided that takes a `filename` to be written to (full path) and yields an IO object.